linusLau-dws/aleave2/README.md

 PDFKit
 ### Android
 Requires an external PDF reader to open the file (usually built in to the phone by manufacturers already).
 If one is not pre-installed, we recommend MoonReader or Librera.
+## Forced password change on first login
+A modal will show after the user has successfully logged in for the first time.
+The new password must confirm to the password format designated by the client.
+The password policy can be set in Code Settings.
 ## Chatroom
 ### iOS
 The app uses Apple's proprietary built-in Push Notifications, which is enabled in `.xcodeproj`'s `Capabilities` tab.
 ### Android
 The app uses [Firebase Cloud Messaging](https://firebase.google.com/).
+# Security
+Security is our prime concern thus all data will be secured, and never be given to third parties.
+We are aware of the recent sabotages of mobile applications produced by several well-known companies; thus the security of  application has reinforced.
+## Sessions
+Expires after 180 minutes.
+## Refresh tokens
+As previously mentioned, when a session expires, the user will be forced to log out.
+Yet, the user continues to receive notifications of leave approvals or rejections.
+This is due to the refresh token mechanism.

+A user can obtain a new token without logging in explicitly, by providing the server his old token and refresh token.
+Recall that when a user reboots his phone, the notification background service starts automatically.
+To enable the user receiving notifications, the app attempts to get the old token and refresh token of his last login and ask the server for a new pair of tokens.
+The notification service will start upon a successful exchange.
 # Back end
 ## Trigger
 Install OpenSSL beforehand, make sure it is added to `%PATH%`.
 Put the cURL folder to `C:\` of the **database** server, check that the P13 private and public key file is inside `C:\curl\bin\curl`.